Skip to Content

 19. Cherwell Design

-A meander pattern of chrysanthemum, carnations, rose and thistle, named ‘Cherwell’ 1887.
+A meander pattern of chrysanthemums, carnations roses and thistles, named ‘Cherwell’ 1887.

 William Morris designs Cherwell